-Saint Louis University offers an accredited one-year program designed to provide the trainee with in-depth knowledge of surgical critical care.
-Completion of this residency qualifies the individual for the examination offered by the American Board of Surgery for the Certificate of Added Qualifications in Surgical Critical Care.
+Saint Louis University offers an accredited one-year program to provide the trainee with in-depth knowledge of surgical critical care.
+Completing this SLU residency qualifies the individual for the examination offered by the American Board of Surgery for the Certificate of Added Qualifications in Surgical Critical Care.

 Individuals applying to this program need a minimum of three clinical years in a surgical training program, but preference is given to individuals who have completed or are completing their surgical residency training.